return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/fm10k/fm10k_pci_c.rst

 fm10k_resume
 ============

-.. c:function:: int fm10k_resume(struct pci_dev *pdev)
+.. c:function:: int fm10k_resume(struct device *dev)

-    Restore device to pre-sleep state
+    Generic PM resume hook

-    :param struct pci_dev \*pdev:
+    :param struct device \*dev:
-        PCI device information struct
+        generic device structure

 .. _`fm10k_resume.description`:

 Description
 -----------

-fm10k_resume is called after the system has powered back up from a sleep state and is ready to resume operation.
-This function is meant to restore the device back to its pre-sleep state.
+Generic PM hook used when waking the device from a low power state after suspend or hibernation.
+This function does not need to handle lower PCIe device state as the stack takes care of that for us.

 .. _`fm10k_suspend`:

 fm10k_suspend
 =============

-.. c:function:: int fm10k_suspend(struct pci_dev *pdev, pm_message_t __always_unused state)
+.. c:function:: int fm10k_suspend(struct device *dev)

-    Prepare the device for a system sleep state
+    Generic PM suspend hook

-    :param struct pci_dev \*pdev:
+    :param struct device \*dev:
-        PCI device information struct

-    :param pm_message_t __always_unused state:
-        *undescribed*
+        generic device structure

 .. _`fm10k_suspend.description`:

 Description
 -----------

-fm10k_suspend is meant to shutdown the device prior to the system entering a sleep state.
-The fm10k hardware does not support wake on lan so the driver simply needs to shut down the device so it is in a low power state.
+Generic PM hook used when setting the device into a low power state for system suspend or hibernation.
+This function does not need to handle lower PCIe device state as the stack takes care of that for us.

 .. _`fm10k_io_error_detected`: